 CLOUD-BASE EHR IMPLEMENTATION GUIDE

-The six main EHR cloud-based software implementation steps are as follows.
+The six main steps of EHR cloud-based software implementation are as follows.

 1. Requirements Analysis and Planning